-Publishing the cult of St Frideswide in eleventh- and twelfth-century Oxford
+Organic publishing as a systemic practice: a case study in the cult of St Frideswide in eleventh- to sixteenth-century Oxford

 Dunning A